 Ensure the program is accessible and demonstrate that the students and their contributions are valued, including via covering travel expenses and providing a stipend.

 - Short lectures (30 min) with hands-on activities to introduce students to the brain and exciting topics in neuroscience.

 - Career skills sessions to provide students with practical advice on CV writing, applying for college, learning about scholarship opportunities, how to apply for financial help, writing, speaking and interviewing skills.

 - Research experience with hands-on experimental skills and visit to the neuroscience research laboratories.
 Students will be provided with the possibility to arrange future paid research internships if interested (through available programs such as StepUp).

 - Long term mentoring program that will match each student with one professor, graduate and undergraduate student to guide students during the week of the program and continue in this role providing advice, guidance and networking to students in future.

-- Duration of the program is one week during the first week of August.
+- Duration of the program is one week.

 - This program is free.
 In addition, each student will receive a $400 stipend and a public transportation pass.